j-easy/easy-batch/src/main/resources/README.txt

     - Book library : A use case of CB4J batch to load books data from a CSV file into a library database using Hibernate

+    - Spring tutorial : A tutorial showing how to integrate CB4J with Spring framework

+    - Quartz tutorial : A tutorial showing how to schedule a CB4J batch using the Quartz scheduler

+    - Bean Validation tutorial : A tutorial showing how to use Bean Validation (JSR303) to validate data in a CB4J batch

 1- Build examples:
 ------------------------